Network Bandwidth Explained: What It Is, How It Works, and How Much You Need in the Philippines

 -

-Download bandwidth: Is the amount of data your device can receive from the Internet per second.
-Most online activities, such as streaming or web browsing, rely on this.
+Download bandwidth is the amount of data your device can receive from the internet per second.
+Most online activities, such as streaming, browsing, and file downloads, rely on this.
+In the Philippines, PLDT, Globe, and Converge plans are asymmetric by design: download bandwidth is always higher than upload.

 -

-Upload bandwidth: This is how much data your device can send to the internet per second.
-It’s important for video conferencing, uploading files, and gaming.
+Upload bandwidth is how much data your device can send to the internet per second.
+It is critical for video conferencing, uploading files to cloud storage, and live streaming.
+OFW families making video calls and WFH professionals on Zoom are the users most affected when upload bandwidth is insufficient.

 In most home internet plans, download bandwidth is higher than upload bandwidth because typical users download more than they upload.